-My Fallout and Reconnecting with Lisbon
+19. My fallout and reconnecting with Lisbon

-The “lady” and I have had our moments and our ups and downs are as tricky as the city’s legendary seven hills.
+The “lady” and I have had our moments, and our ups and downs are as tricky as the city’s legendary seven hills.

 When I returned from India and the plane flew over Lisbon, I had that feeling of returning home again.
 I hadn’t felt that in a long time.
-I was eager to show the city off to my husband and little by little I reconnected with the city again (or maybe she reconnected with me).
+I was eager to show the city off to my husband, and little by little, I reconnected with the city again (or maybe she reconnected with me).

-Most of my memories are linked to a specific place because of the people I met there or that I shared stories with.
+Most of my memories are linked to a specific place because of the people I met there or shared stories with.
 Often, people open up to me even when I’m not in the chatting mood.
-Above everything else, Lisbon to me is the people who make her or break her.
+Above everything else, Lisbon, to me, is the people who make her or break her.